 Value streams and processes: This dimension “defines the activities, workflows, controls, and procedures needed to achieve the agreed objectives” (Limited, 2019, p.
 167).

-Despite its proliferation, the ITIL framework is also target of criticism.
-The most frequently expressed points of criticisms are (Johanning, 2019, p.
+Despite its proliferation, the ITIL framework is also a target of criticism.
+The most frequently expressed points of criticism are (Johanning, 2019, p.
 209):

-ITIL is currently only of practical importance in the operational service support and partly in the service delivery.
-That means for the development of the IT strategy, that ITIL is not a complete process or organizational model for the entire internal IT, but only a collection of best practices for selected areas.
-Important parts such as application management, infrastructure management and the entire business perspective are not or only partially represented in ITIL.
+ITIL is currently only of practical importance in operational service support and partly in service delivery.
+That means that for the development of the IT strategy, ITIL is not a complete process or organizational model for the entire internal IT service but only a collection of best practices for selected areas.
+Important parts such as application management, infrastructure management, and the entire business perspective are absent or only partially represented in ITIL.

-ITIL focuses on describing “what” should be done to be service oriented; the "how" of the implementation is only inadequately considered.
-ITIL is a generic model and does not contain any branch or company-specific variations.
-That means adapting the collection of best practices to the respective organization must always be done individually.
-There is also no differentiation between small, medium and large organizations.
+ITIL focuses on describing “what” should be done to be service-oriented; the “how” of the implementation is only briefly considered.
+ITIL is a generic model and does not contain any branch- or company-specific variations.
+This means adapting the collection of best practices to the respective organization must always be done individually.
+There is also no differentiation between small, medium, and large organizations.

-Although IT service management increasingly is understood as best practice “for organizing processes and people around customer-oriented services, rather than around tasks related to managing systems and physical infrastructures” (Winkler & Wulf, 2019, p.
+Although IT service management is increasingly understood as best practice “for organizing processes and people around customer-oriented services, rather than around tasks related to managing systems and physical infrastructures” (Winkler & Wulf, 2019, p.
 640), it is useful to briefly focus on the IT infrastructure itself, as it is the basis for all IT-based services in an organization.
-When using the term IT infrastructure, many people think of the workstation computer, printer, network and other IT end devices such as monitors, scanner, mouse and keyboard.
+When using the term “IT infrastructure,” many people think of the workstation computer, printer, network, and other IT end devices such as the monitor, scanner, mouse, and keyboard.
 However, there are various definitions that connote the IT infrastructure with more than the pure hardware (Johanning, 2019).
 Against this backdrop, the IT infrastructure contains the following components: